csc-training/hip-programming/hipfort/hiprand/README.md

 In this exercise, one needs to complete the missing code sections labeled with **TODO** to obtain the correct result.
 This include adding the right Fortran modules to use, memory allocations, calling the `hiprand` library for generating random numbers, and transfering the data to CPU for the final counting.

 The memory allocations are done similarly to the [saxpy](../saxpy/hip) example.
-While random numbers are generate with `hiprand`.
+The random numbers are generate with `hiprand`.

 First one needs to first initialize the library:
 ```